Rpoddar1953/Interactive-Lab-Hub/Lab 4/README.md

 **a. document the material prototype.** Include candidates that were considered even if they were set aside later.

+Here is a video where I explain the internal system for the prototype: https://drive.google.com/file/d/1zuc1Eusbf0siPBi29H9sADoYSnCvIAvY/view?usp=sharing

 **b. explain the selection.**

+I wanted to use the capacity sensor in order to mimic the ability of selecting anything on a page and having the ereader read it outloud or define the word.
+Since I currently don't have the ability to scan in the page and interpret it, I used the electrical tape on top of the paper as a sensor for the user's finger.
+I also used the electrical tape and conductive fabric to make the read and define buttons.

 ### Part 2.